thosgood/this-weeks-finds/markdown/week18.md

 between string theory and the loop representation.
 Gradually, as time went on, I became more and more convinced that maybe the layfolk were right - maybe the loop representation of quantum gravity really WAS string theory in disguise, or vice versa.
-This made a little embarassed by how much I had been making fun of string theory.
+This made a little embarrassed by how much I had been making fun of string theory.
 Still, it could be a very good thing.
 On the one hand, the loop representation of quantum gravity is much more well-motivated from basic physical principles than